SolaceLabs/solace-custom-monitor-solgeneos/README.md

 Sample of the new dataview showing the latency metrics for health assessment:
 ![SoftwareSystemHealth Dataview Sample](https://github.com/itsJamilAhmed/solace-custom-monitor-solgeneos/blob/master/images/SoftwareSystemHealth%20-%20Dataview%20Sample.png?raw=true)

+### (13) MessageVPNBridgeRates Monitor

+This monitor shows the configured message VPN bridges, their current message and byte rates, as well as metrics on the underlying TCP connection. e.g. Current round-trip latency and state of the Send and Recv Queues.

 ## How to use this repository